-- b) Schools may schedule 10 varsity contests - c) There must be five (5) days between varsity contests.
+- a) The TAPPS football season shall consist of 11 playing dates. - b) Schools may schedule 10 varsity contests - c) There must be five (5) days between varsity contests.
 This includes both scrimmages and games.

 3. SPRING FOOTBALL

 - a) Schools will be allowed a total of fourteen days to conduct contact football drills/practice, - (1) including full pads and helmets - (2) and must be completed before school is out for the summer. - b) No inter school scrimmages are allowed during spring football - c) Participation - (1) Students not enrolled and attending the member school may not participate in Spring Football.